ZYSF/Embeddable3D/README.md

 * No textures (each triangle just has a "pixel" value, although textures should be easy to add given the position in the triangle is already calculated)
 * No pixel blending is provided (although it would be easy to add at the point where the pixel is set)
 * No lookup for which triangle is at a certain position for mouse clicks (although that would be easy to add as a special case of the renderer)
+* Not very well-optimised
+* No high-level/convenience API (e.g. you have to initialise a matrix yourself)

 ## Example